1932 Giro d'Italia

 The 1932 Giro d'Italia was the 20th edition of the Giro d'Italia, organized and sponsored by the newspaper La Gazzetta dello Sport.
 The race began on 14 May in Milan with a stage that stretched 207 km to Vicenza, finishing back in Milan on 5 June after a 271 km stage and a total distance covered of 3235 km.
 The race was won by the Antonio Pesenti of the Wolsit team.
 Second and third respectively were the Belgian Jef Demuysere and Italian Remo Bertoni.

 It was one of the last participations of Costante Girardengo, 39 years old, who classified second in the first stage, but then retired during the fifth stage.
 The 47-year-old age Giovanni Gerbi, nicknamed "the Red Devil", also took part, but also didn't succeed in concluding the race.
+Gerbi would still ride all stages as unclassified rider.

 Participants

 Of the 109 riders that began the Giro d'Italia on 14 May, 66 of them made it to the finish in Milan on 5 June.
 Riders were allowed to ride on their own or as a member of a team.
 There were ten teams that competed in the race: Atala-Hutchinson, Bianchi-Pirelli, France Sport-Pirelli, Ganna-Dunlop, Gloria-Hutchinson, Ilva-Pirelli, Legnano-Hutchinson, Maino-Clément, Olympia-Superga, and Wolsit-Hutchinson.

 The peloton was primarily composed of Italians.
 The field featured four former Giro d'Italia champions in four-time winner Alfredo Binda, two-time champion Costante Girardengo, 1920 winner Gaetano Belloni, and reigning winner Francesco Camusso.
 Other notable Italian riders that started the race included Learco Guerra, Giovanni Gerbi, Felice Gremo, and Domenico Piemontesi.
 The reigning winner of the Tour de France, Frenchman Antonin Magne, raced started the Giro, along with Belgian Jef Demuysere who finished second at the 1931 Tour de France.